kerrei/Landvaluation/README.md

 # 🏞 Land Valuation Platform

-A full-stack platform for predicting land prices in Kenya using geospatial data and machine learning.
+A full-stack platform for determining land prices in Kenya using geospatial data and machine learning.

 ---